The Pros & Cons of Involving Stakeholders When Coaching Toxic Leaders

 In sports, athletes repeat and perfect skills in practice, a low stakes environment, before using them in a game, a high stakes environment.
 Involving stakeholders in the coaching process, gives the leader a more controlled environment to practice their skills and collect feedback.
 To help the leader, the coach can model the behavior, facilitate communication with the stakeholders, give the leader specific behavior tasks, and interpret feedback more objectively.

-This doesn’t mean that the coach will do the work for the leader, it just means that the coach can create a safe space for the leader to practice the new skills so that the next time the leader gets into a high stakes “game-like” situation, they can fall back on the skills they’ve practiced.
+This doesn’t mean that the coach will do the work for the leader, it just means that the coach can create a safe space for the leader to practice the new skills so that the next time the leader gets into a high stakes game-like situation, they can fall back on the skills they’ve practiced.

 Summary of Pros